Harry Potter Party! Plan a Harry Potter Party

 Potions and Spells

-Before your guests arrive, decorate a shelf with clear glass bottles and
+Decorate a shelf with clear glass bottles and

 jars filled with odd or creepy-looking contents.
 Label jars with the names